blocen/chainDAO/README.md

 # chainDAO

-Bring results of proposal/DAO on-chain
+Bring results of proposals/DAO on-chain

+Governance with proposals and voting are done on snapshot; e.g. https://snapshot.org/#/ens.eth

+Using the graphql API and Chainlink oracles, we bring proposal results on-chain: https://docs.snapshot.org/graphql-api